dhmunro/dudley/docs/syntax.rst

 **param** is one of:
   integer_value

-  integer_type_name address\ :subscript:`opt`
+  integer_type_name placement\ :subscript:`opt`

-The first declares a fixed parameter, which takes no space in the data stream, while the second declares a variable parameter, which takes space in the data stream exactly as if it were a (scalar) data array with the same declaration.
+The first declares a fixed parameter, which takes no space in the data stream, while the second declares a dynamic parameter, which takes space in the data stream exactly as if it were a (scalar) data array with the same declaration.

 The integer type name can be any `u` or `i` format primitive type.
 However,